jspaaks/2022-ieee/README.md

 python3 --version
 ```

 Make sure that the version number you're getting is 3.7 or higher.
-If you don't have Python yet, install from your operating system's repositories, or download and install Python from https://www.python.org/downloads/.
+If you don't have Python yet, install from your operating system's repositories (Mac/Linux), using `choco` (Windows), or download and install Python from https://www.python.org/downloads/.

 &#9733; Next, we need `pip` as well.
 Check if you have `pip` by: